Skip to main content

 ): Promise<s.infer<typeof outputSchema>> {

-// Obtain customer from another generator
+// Request customer from another generator

-const customer = await context.obtain(
+const customer = await context.request(

 'Billing', // supplier name